 What are Miranda Rights?

 Miranda Rights are a series of rights that a person accused of committing a crime are guaranteed under the U.S. Constitution.
 In 1966, The U.S. Supreme Court ruled in the historical case of Miranda v.
-Arizona that every person taken into police custody, before questioning must be made aware of their Fifth Amendment right to not make any self-incriminating statements.
-As a result of this case, anyone arrested and questioned must be given a Miranda Warning.
+Arizona that every person taken into police custody, before questioning must be made aware of their Constitutional Fifth Amendment right to not make any self-incriminating statements.
+As a result of this case, anyone arrested and questioned must be read or given their Miranda Warning.

 If you are ever arrested you can invoke your Miranda at any time prior to or during police questioning.
-To invoke your rights during an interrogation simply indicate to police that you wish to remain silent or request a lawyer.
+To invoke your rights during an interrogation simply indicate to police that you wish to remain silent or request an attorney.
 If you request to remain silent, all questioning must cease but if you request a lawyer, all questioning must stop until your lawyer is present.

-What If the Police Fail to Advise Me of My Rights?
+What If the Police Fail to Advise Me of My 5th Amendment Rights?

 If you are arrested and questioned without being read Miranda, the law enforcement agency that arrested you has acted unlawfully.
 Any statement or confession made by a suspect that was given without a Miranda is considered to be involuntary and can not be used against the accused in any criminal case.
 Additionally, any evidence discovered as a result of the involuntary statement or confession will most likely be thrown out as well.